Stop Loss Strategy

-The following "Strategy Update" was sent to people who were subscribers to the Tiger ETF model a number of years ago.
+The following “Strategy Update” was sent to people who were subscribers to the Tiger ETF model a number of years ago.
 This is a program that is not presently open to new subscribers.
-It was not the high-powered "Disciplined Growth Strategy" that our own traders use and that has been mentioned elsewhere on this site.
+It was not the high-powered “Disciplined Growth Strategy” that our own traders use and that has been mentioned elsewhere on this site.
 The reason it is included in our list of tutorials is that the comments are informative about disciplined trading considerations.
-It has not been edited, except for the inclusion of the last sentence (bold and italicized) in the penultimate paragraph.
+It has not been edited, except for the inclusion of the last sentences (bold and italicized).

 Stop Loss Strategy